DrRobotmck/installfest_script/readme.md

 ## Developers

-If you want to contribute to or use the installfest script to set up a GA dev environment, please read our [how to use][developing] document.
+If you want to contribute to or use the installfest script to set up a GA dev environment, please read our [how to use](#how-to-use) document.

 [specs]:          specifications.md               "Dev Environment and hardware specs"
 [ubuntu]:         getting_started_with_ubuntu.md  "Ubuntu Guide"